RevealBio/imageDx-image-downloader/README.md

 # imageDx-image-downloader
-Tools for downloading imageDx images
+This repository contains tools for bulk downloading of imageDx images